-"It's the people that are of interest to me and my photographs show them in a distance between 1.50 and 2 meters.
+"It's the people that are of interest to me.
+My photographs show them in a distance between 1.50 and two meters.
 It's a high-voltage zone.
 People can spot me or not and everything goes very quickly."

 Over the last few decades and various crises that shook the world, the mindsets have changed, the great currents of ideas are no longer, fear has taken over and many are locked into their own little world.
 Individuality has taken over, photography has become egocentric, and we are more interested in ourselves than in others.
 Social networks work at full bore.